-A clear path to crafting your best chocolate.
+A clear path to crafting your best chocolate starts by understanding each step.

-Most experienced makers are left to figure things out alone.
+And most experienced makers are left to figure things out alone, because seasoned chocolate makers aren’t usually the people teaching chocolate classes.

 Chocolate classes from the folks who sell beans and equipment aren’t based on real-life chocolate making experience, or from building a bean to bar business with chocolate at the forefront.